srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     username@vm-az220-training-gw0001-{your-id}:~/lab12$ iotedge version
     iotedge 1.0.8 (208b2204fd30e856d00b280112422130c104b9f0)
     ```

     > **Important**: If the displayed version is **1.0.8**, then the runtime must be updated to address a TLS authentication bug.

-1. To update the Azure IoT Edge version, enter the following commands:

-    ```bash
-    curl -L https://github.com/Azure/azure-iotedge/releases/download/1.0.9/libiothsm-std_1.0.9-1_ubuntu16.04_amd64.deb -o libiothsm-std.deb && sudo dpkg -i ./libiothsm-std.deb
-    curl -L https://github.com/Azure/azure-iotedge/releases/download/1.0.9/iotedge_1.0.9-1_ubuntu16.04_amd64.deb -o iotedge.deb && sudo dpkg -i ./iotedge.deb
-    ```

-    Each of the commands above downloads a package and then installs it.

-1. During the setup of IoT Edge, you may be prompted to update the **Configuration file '/etc/iotedge/config.yaml'** - enter **N** to keep the current version.

-1. To restart the IoT Edge service, enter the following command:

-    ```bash
-    systemctl restart iotedge
-    ```

-1. When prompted, enter the user password.

-1. To confirm that the Azure IoT Edge Runtime version, enter the following command:

-    ```bash
-    iotedge version
-    ```

-    Confirm that the displayed version is 1.0.9:

-    ```bash
-    vmadmin@vm-az220-training-gw0001-dm200420:~$ iotedge --version
-    iotedge 1.0.9
-    ```

-    > **Important**: If the displayed version is **1.0.8**, then the runtime must be updated to address a TLS authentication bug.